Perfectly Imperfect (EP): Commercial performance

 The EP debuted on the US Billboard 200 albums chart at number nine. and on Billboards Canadian Albums Chart at number eleven.
 In its debut week, it sold about 52,000 units in the US, including 47,000 in physical form.
-It was the best selling EP of 2016 in the US.
+It was the best selling EP of 2016 in the US.The EP has been streamed more than 241 million times on Spotify as of December 2025.